Sales Force Automation (SFA) for 2023

 SFA may also be referred to as Salesforce Management.

-The main features of a SFA system are contact management and opportunity management, together with email, task management and diary sharing.
+Used by successful sales teams, the main features of a SFA system are contact management and opportunity management, together with email integration, task management and diary sharing.

-Contact management software lets you track your communication with your customers, building up a complete history of your interactions, sales and activities.
+Contact Management software lets you track your communication with your customers, building up a complete history of your interactions, sales and activities.
+Contact management systems usually include Task Management software that lets you create tasks, or reminders, to follow up your sales leads on a given date.

 SFA is usually a part of a customer relationship management (CRM) system that automatically records all the stages in a sales process.
 The idea is to track all contact that’s been made with a customer, along with the purpose of the contact, and any follow up that may be needed.
 This might include phone calls, emails and meetings.
 Having this information at your fingertips means you’ll reduce the risk of irritating your customers as sales efforts are not duplicated.